rithmschool/react_curriculum/Unit-01/08-lifecycle.md

 }
 ```

-#### componentWillUpdate
+#### `componentWillUpdate`

-componentWillUpdate gets called as soon as the the shouldComponentUpdate returned true.
-Any state changes via `this.setState` are not allowed as this method should be strictly used to prepare for an upcoming update not trigger an update itself.
+`componentWillUpdate` gets called as soon as the the shouldComponentUpdate returns true.
+This is sort of analogous to the `componentWillMount` hook; the difference now is that we're updating an existing component, not mounting a new one.

 ```js
 componentWillUpdate(nextProps, nextState){